See all the clues for any answer word, or all answers that match a specified pattern

 and ending with a letter not in the first half of the alphabet.

-New regex matching (advanced): You can now choose to use full regular expression (regex) syntax in your searches.
+Regex (advanced): You can now choose to use full regular expression (regex) syntax in your searches.

 You must explicitly click the RegEx button to perform a regular expression search.